News and Events Menu

 A: You may have cancer, but cancer doesn’t have you.
 Always strive to find the positive in everything you do.

-Q: Is there anyone at the O’Neal Comprehensive Cancer Center at UAB whom you would like to recognize?
+Q: Is there anyone at the UAB O’Neal Comprehensive Cancer Center whom you would like to recognize?

 A: Dr. Amit Mehta and his team!
 They are always so friendly and excited to see me.
 It feels like I have a team that genuinely cares about me.
 They are amazing.